 Suppose 2 machines are producing 500 units each per year and are supervised by one supervisor.
 He can supervise another 3 machines if installed nearby them.
 So, till the requirement of the company is 2500 (500*5) units per year, the same supervisor will handle it, and the cost of the supervisor will remain fixed to say $12,000.
 Over and above the production of 2500 units, the company will have to appoint another manager to supervise 6th machines onwards.
 In the example, it is clearly evident that the supervisor cost, which is a fixed cost, is only fixed till the production is 2500 units.
 Here, the relevant range and fixed cost relation are as follows:

 |Production (In Units)||Supervisor Cost (Total Fixed Cost)|

-From the above table and graph, we can make out another interesting thing about the behavior of costs with respect to relevant range.
+From the above table and graph, we can make out another exciting thing about the behavior of costs with respect to the relevant range.
 The fixed costs increase like stair steps.

 Example of Variable Cost

 We have learned a phrase from our school days – ‘Variable costs change proportionately with the change in production.’
 NO, the variable cost, such as material cost, does not change in the same proportion of the increase in production.

 Undoubtedly, the variable cost will increase with production, but the rate of increase will slow down.
 The reasons could be price discounts due to bulk purchases etc.

 We can understand the same from the following table and graph that the rate of increase of total variable cost is not throughout.
 After a range, it changes.
 After 300 units and 600 units, it changes in the following example.